felippe-regazio/unilight/README.md

 Just open the `keywords.js` file on the project root, add a new property with the language name you want to add, and an array of strings containing each keyword you want to be highlighted.

+## Cavets

+This is a toy projects and it was made for aesthetics only.
+Some of the cavets of a unicode highlighter are:

+1. Environments that does not support unicode can show a broken text
+2. Since unicode variations are basically hidden chars, the String may be bigger then it looks
+3. Interpreters Wont run the code because of the keywords will not be recognized
+4. The unicode caracters may vary from one system to another

 ## Credits

 Unilight was written by Felippe Regazio.